Pros & Cons

 One study showed higher percentages of Atkins dieters dropping out at 3, 6, 12, and 24 months than others did on a low-fat diet, but the differences were not significant.
 Two other studies that included low-carb dieters concluded diet type wasn’t connected to dropout rate.

 At home, building variety into meals is a little harder than usual.
 Eating out takes more effort.
 Alcohol is limited.
 Company products and online resources may be helpful.
+In 2013, Atkins launched a frozen food line, which the company says is the first low-carb frozen food line on the market.

 Recipes.
 Atkins provides meal plans, recipes with ingredient lists, and food carb counts, all in print-friendly format.
 There is at least a smattering of recipes across a range of cuisines from American to Middle Eastern to French to Asian.